emtiajium/vocabulary-flashcard-backend/README.md

 ## Change Log

+-   `0.7.1`: Fixed import issue in the test files
 -   `0.7.0`: Added APIs for reporting purpose
 -   `0.6.3`: Auto setting of `isDraft` if a vocab has at least one definition
 -   `0.6.2`: Dynamic vocab ordering